The economic remedies for the coronavirus

 UNITED STATES

-Trump also said he was ordering the Small Business Administration to provide capital and liquidity to firms affected by the coronavirus by providing low-interest loans to small businesses in affected states and territories, effective immediately.
+He also said the Small Business Administration will provide capital and liquidity to firms affected by the coronavirus by providing low-interest loans to small businesses in affected states and territories, effective immediately.
 And he suspended all travel from Europe, with a few exceptions, to the United States for 30 days starting on Friday.

 Earlier, Trump signed a $8.3 billion emergency spending bill to combat the spread of the virus and develop vaccines for the highly contagious disease.

 The U.S. Federal Reserve has cut interest rates by half a percentage point in its first emergency rate move since the height of the 2008 financial crisis.
 Investors expect more cuts in the weeks ahead.
+[L1N2AZ0GU]

-China said it had earmarked 110.5 billion yuan (12.40 billion pounds) to fight the epidemic.
+South Korea's financial regulator said on March 13 it would ban short-selling of shares listed on the main indexes for six months.

-Beijing has ramped up funding support for virus-hit regions and the country's central bank has cut several of its key rates, including the benchmark lending rate, and has urged banks to give cheap loans and payment relief to exposed companies.
+The government has also announced a stimulus package of 11.7 trillion won (7.8 billion pounds) to cushion the impact of the largest outbreak of coronavirus outside China.
+An additional 10.3 trillion won in treasury bonds will be issued this year to fund the extra budget.

 EUROPEAN CENTRAL BANK